ATG (Anti-thymocyte Globulin)

 Daily: FBC and U&Es during course.

-• Hold tacrolimus and anti-metabolite while ATG is being given.
-These can be reinstated the day after the final ATG dose (note that the anti-metabolite may need to be deferred depending on cell counts).
+• Generally the anti-metabolite drug is held while ATG is being given, to decrease the risk of cytopaenias that may limit the desired ATG dose/duration to be given.
+The anti-metabolite may be reinstated the day after the final ATG dose (note that this may need to be deferred depending on cell counts).

-• CMV and HSV prophylaxis using valganciclovir for 6 months should also be used (see page 35).
+• CMV and HSV prophylaxis using valganciclovir for 6 months should also be used.

 Ordering: